rightjs/rightjs-docs/docs/en/docs/dom/form.element.md

     blur() -> Element self

-Looses the focus on the element
+Looses the focus on the element.

     $('input').blur();